 Caffè Nero is one of the prime examples of tax avoidance – it has not paid corporation tax in the UK since 2007.
 Owner Gerry Ford took the company off the stock exchange in 2007, borrowing substantially to do so, and loading the company with debts – currently around £300 million.
 The interest payments on these loans are higher than the profits of the company, meaning that no part of it has had to pay corporation tax since.

 How does this compare with some of the other players?
-Starbucks paid $5.9 million in tax in the year ending October 2017, which does contrast with its previous contributions – in 14 years to 2015, it paid just over $8 billion for all those years combined – despite taking over £3 billion in sales.
+Starbucks paid $5.9 million in tax in the year ending October 2017, which does contrast with its previous contributions – in 14 years to 2015, it paid just over $8 million for all those years combined – despite taking over £3 billion in sales.
 On the face of it, that’s a definite improvement.

 However, the sheer complexity of Starbucks’ filings means that it is nearly impossible to tell whether its approach to tax has actually improved.
 With staggered filings at Companies House, and an absence of country-by-country reporting, showing exactly where profits have been made, it is very difficult to say.